 Sweet-and-sour spare ribs are a popular and representative sweet and sour food.
 This dish has a reddish look and tastes both sweet and sour.
 It is no doubt that it is attractive and delicious as an appetizer.
 If you love this dish, do not lose control and eat too much, as this high-caloric dish contains abundant sugar and protein.

 500g spare ribs

 Seasoning: 75g crystal sugar (or white sugar), 50g vinegar, 25g cooking wine, 15g light soy sauce, 10g dark soy sauce, 15g green onion, 5g processed sesame, 15g ginger, some cooking oil and salt

 Note: The amount of the seasonings listed above can be adjusted according to personal taste.

-- When the juice concentrates in the wok, add a little vinegar and sprinkle the processed sesame.
+When the juice concentrates in the wok, pour in the spare ribs, add a little vinegar and sprinkle the processed sesame.

 The sweet-and-sour spare ribs are finished.
 Dish them out.